Find Affordable College Courses

 While working on their degree, engineering tech majors at BYU - I accumulate an average of around $15,175 in student debt.

 With a ranking of #8, California Institute of Arts & Technology did quite well on this year’s best schools for engineering technologies students.
-Located in the city of San Diego, California Institute of Arts & Technology is a private for-profit college with a fairly small student population.
+Located in the large city of San Diego, California Institute of Arts & Technology is a private for-profit school with a fairly small student population.

 While working on their degree, engineering tech majors at California Institute of Arts & Technology accumulate an average of around $21,696 in student debt.